The rise of digital health and quantified self is what happens when tech meets wellness and fitness

 The future of wellness is data-driven and it will eventually get us to Human 2.0, a point where humans merge with technology.
 Will it be an invasive merge?
 We can’t confidently answer that now, but companies like Neuralink have shown us that connecting computers to the brain via tiny wires is possible.
 I believe the end-users will have the final say but I also believe companies like Liferithms will be able to help us make more use of our current abilities via lifestyle optimisation to achieve even more than we thought possible.
 Regardless, the merge is happening.
 Human 2.0 is our new reality.

-Olu is the Founder & CEO of Liferithms, a data-driven human potential development company enhancing human performance, preventing lifestyle diseases and alleviating burnout in the global workforce.
+Olu is the Co-Founder & CEO of Liferithms, a data-driven human potential development company enhancing human performance, preventing lifestyle diseases and alleviating burnout in the global workforce.
 Several individuals achieve personal happiness and success using methods created from his 13+ years of research in behavioral psychology.
 He raced as a college athlete and later as a pro athlete for Team Nigeria, representing the country at the 2011 All African Games in Maputo, Mozambique.